syedair/homeassistant_azan_on_smart_speakers/README.md

 1. Set the Volume of the Smart Speaker, based on the slider value
 2. Play Azan
 3. Shut-down TV or any media (You can remove that part if not needed)
+4. The Automation runs every 30 second, so there might be a max delay of 30 seconds when it's time for prayers.

 ```
 - alias: Play Fajr Azan